-A significant portion of our international presence, representing 33.5% of our consolidated net operating revenues and 48.2% of our consolidated EBITDA for the year ended December 31, 2019, is in Latin America, including Panama, Colombia, Mexico, Costa Rica, Dominican Republic and Peru.
+A significant portion of our international presence, representing 20.9% of our consolidated net operating revenues and 21.6% of our consolidated EBITDA for the year ended December 31, 2020, is in Latin America, including Panama, Colombia, Mexico, Costa Rica, Dominican Republic and Peru.
 In these markets, we are often exposed to substantial political, economic and currency risks because the governments, economies and currencies of many of these countries are more volatile than the countries of the European Union.
 Recent developments in global commodities markets (in particular with respect to oil) and slowing Chinese demand for unfinished goods from the region has significantly impacted the local economies in Latin America.
 In the past, governments in Latin America have frequently intervened in the economies of their respective countries and have occasionally made significant changes in policy and regulations as a result of political changes or economic declines.
-For example, depending on the actions of the Mexican government elected in 2018, the gaming regulatory regime in Mexico may be subject to change.
-Governmental actions to control inflation and other policies and regulations have often involved, among other measures, price controls, currency devaluations, capital controls and limits on imports.
-Our business may be adversely affected by such actions and the economic volatility they create.

 In addition, the costs and revenues of our operations outside the European Union are denominated in currencies other than the euro.
 Because our financial statements are denominated in euro, exchange rate movements between the euro and the other relevant currencies have in the past adversely impacted, and may continue to adversely impact, our results of operations.
-For example, a decline in the U.S. dollar, which is a de facto functional currency for certain of our Latin American operations and which depreciated against the euro in 2017 and 2018, but which strengthened against the euro in 2019, could adversely impact our results of operations.
+For example, a decline in the U.S. dollar, which is a de facto functional currency for certain of our Latin American operations and which depreciated against the euro in 2018 and 2020, but which strengthened against the euro in 2019, could adversely impact our results of operations.
 Our results of operations and financial position have also been adversely affected by the depreciation of the Mexican and Colombian peso against the euro at different times in recent years, as well as in earlier historical periods.
 We expect that our results of operations and financial condition will continue to be impacted by the effect of currency fluctuations in the future, particularly as we generally do not engage in, or have immediate plans to enter into, any currency hedging transactions.
 Moreover, these currency fluctuations may make period-to-period comparisons of our results from operations difficult to evaluate.